energysistem/manuals/42261-Tower5_Black/en/08-standby.md

 ## Touch control

 The *Energy Tower 5* has a touch in the top panel by which you can control all functions easily.
-For a correct response of touch control, you should press it with the fingertip and hold for 1 second.
+For a correct response of touch control, you should press it with the fingertip and hold for about 1 second.